Space-time reduced basis methods for parametrized unsteady Stokes equations: Space--time reduced basis methods for parametrized unsteady incompressible Stokes equations

-where $\epsilon_{POD} \in \mathbb{R}^+$ is a tolerance to be chosen \emph{a priori}.
-The left--hand side of Eq.\eqref{eq: POD tolerance} represents the relative information (or energy) content of the POD basis.

-\emph{Remark.} Eq.\eqref{eq: spatial SVD velocity} represents a huge SVD problem, that oftentimes is computationally prohibitive.
-However, we are only interested in performing a truncated SVD, i.e. in computing the $n_u^s \ll N_u^s$ most significant modes of $\bm{H}_u\mathcal{X}^u_{(1)}$ and the associated singular values.
-Such a task can be carried out at a reasonable computational cost exploiting iterative algorithms \cite{golub2013matrix}.
-Moreover, optimized techniques to compute low--rank matrix approximations leveraging randomness could de employed, to further lighten the computational burden \cite{halko2011finding}.
+where $\varepsilon_u \in \mathbb{R}^+$ is a tolerance to be chosen \emph{a priori}.
+The left--hand side of Eq.\eqref{eq: POD tolerance} represents the relative information (or energy) content of the POD basis. \begin{remark} Eq.\eqref{eq: spatial SVD velocity} represents a huge SVD problem, that oftentimes is computationally prohibitive.
+However, we are only interested in performing a truncated SVD, i.e. in computing the $n_u^s \ll N_u^s$ most significant modes of $\bm{H}_u\bm{\mathcal{X}}^u_{(1)}$ and the associated singular values.
+Such a task can be performed at a reasonable computational cost via iterative \cite{golub2013matrix} and/or randomized algorithms \cite{halko2011finding}.
+In this work, we employed the randomized POD algorithm proposed in \cite{halko2011finding}. \end{remark}